apify/apify-cli/COMMANDS.md

   as all other data in key-value stores, datasets or request queues to be stored in the "apify_storage" directory, rather than on the Apify platform.

-  NOTE: You can override behaviour for your actor in package.json under scripts.start.
-You can set up your own main file or environment variables by changing start script value.
+  NOTE: You can override the default behaviour of command overriding npm start script value in a package.json file.
+You can set up your own main file or environment variables by changing it.

 ```